App testing with GitLab

 -

-On the Compute Cloud page, select the created VM named
+On the Compute Cloud page, select the

-and copy its public IP address. -
+gitlabVM you created and copy its public IP address. -

-Connect to the VM via SSH.
+Connect to the VM over SSH.

 -

-sudo cat /etc/gitlab/initial_root_password
+sudo cat /etc/gitlab/initial_root_password -

-Copy the password (without spaces) from the
+Copy the password without spaces from the

-row to the clipboard or a separate file. -
+Passwordline to the clipboard or a separate file. -

-in your browser.
-This will take you to the GitLab web interface. -
+http://<VM_public_IP_address>.
+This will take you to the GitLab web UI. -

-Log in using the administrator account:
+Log in as the administrator:

 - Username or email:

-. - Password: Password you copied earlier.
+root. - Password: Password you copied in the previous step.

 . - Username or email: